Chair of Trustees of Twin and Twin Trading

 - Experience in managing and coordinating evaluations, delivering agreed outputs on time and on budget.

 - Ability to write high quality, clear, concise reports in English

-Interested consultancy firms or independent consultant(s) can apply.
-The application should be accompanied by:
+Interested consultancy firms or independent consultant(s) should send their applications to firstname.lastname@example.org.
+The application should be accompanied by the following:

 - Financial proposal.

 The deadline for proposals is Friday, 18th November, 2016

 A detailed description of each pillar of work is outlined in Twin’s Theory of Change.

 Logistics and Certification Manager